 - It is a foreign company but Montenegro is it’s place of effective management.

-- There is no explicit criteria on how to determine effective management, but in general it’s the place where the primary managerial decisions are made or where the board of the company sits.
+- There are no explicit criteria on how to determine effective management but, in general, it’s the place where the primary managerial decisions are made or where the board of the company sits.

 There are two main paths to become a Montenegrin tax resident as they'll allow you to live in the country: Receiving citizenship or a residency by investment.
 However, remember that you must spend at least 183 days to be deemed a Montenegrin tax resident.

 Residency by investment